istareatscreens/MychIO/README.md

 Where,

 - deviceName is the unique name of the device e.g. (AdxButtonRing)
 - connectionProperties - stores the properties specific to their connection interface.
 These can be used to overwrite the default device connection properties.
-These properties implement the `MychIO.Connection.IConnectionProperties` interface and can be easily serialized/unserialized using the an instantiated IConnection class (IDictionary<string, dynamic> <==> concrete IConnection object)
+These properties implement the `MychIO.Connection.IConnectionProperties` interface and can be easily serialized/unserialized using the instantiated IConnection class (IDictionary<string, dynamic> <==> concrete IConnection object)
 - inputSubscriptions - Callbacks that are triggered by controller interaction mapped by device interaction zone enum

 ## Adding Custom Connection Properties to A Device

-To add connection properties to a device you acquire instantiate a new ConnectionProperties class for specific device you can instantiate an appropriate IConnnectionProperties class and use its copy constructor.
+To add connection properties to a device you instantiate a new ConnectionProperties class specific to the device you would like to attach.
+Then instantiate an appropriate IConnnectionProperties class and use its copy constructor.
 You can call the GetDefaultConnectionProperties method on the specific device you want to generate a properties object for and then pass whatever other properties you wish to change.
-Then call the `GetProperties` method on this properties object to serialize them.
+Then call the `GetProperties` method on this properties object to serialize the properties into a type agnostic dictionary.

 ```C#
         var propertiesTouchPanel = new SerialDeviceProperties(